 As a “post-40 creative” who recently relocated with her family from rainy Olympia, Washington,Katie’s dive into pottery has allowed her to realign this new season of her life with an artistic focus as she learns about ceramics and builds a creative-focused business.
 Member of Pomona Valley Art Association, which has been supporting fine art and artisans or 70 years.
 Studio potter at American Museum of Ceramic Arts (AMOCA) studio in Pomona, CA. Painted Lady Pottery pieces are sometimes functional, always nature-inspired and“perfectly imperfect” as Katie celebrates thebeauty of her new home in Southern California with fresh eyes.

-Born in St. Louis, Ellen began painting watercolors at age ten.
+Born in St. Louis, Ellen began painting watercolors at age 10.
 She credits her grandmother for igniting the spark of creativity within her.
 "As a child I was very influenced by my grandma who was an oil painter.
 I'd sit and watch her paint for hours.
-She graduated from Platt College of Graphic Design, created a 40 ft. mural at the Los Angeles County Fair, displayed work at the Brand library in Glendale, as well as creating colorful illustrations for the book The Magic Stick.
+It was so inspiring.
+As a teenager I was painting names on peoples boats, or I'd go to restaurants and ask if I could make handmade posters for them" I have studied with many of the great watercolorist including Tom Fong, Charles Reid, Joseph Stoddard, Robert E Wood and Milford Zornes.
+Additionally, graduated from Platt College of Graphic Design, creating a 40 ft. mural at the Los Angeles County Fair, had work displayed at the Brand library in Glendale, as well as creating colorful illustrations for the book The Magic Stick.
 Possessing the true soul of an artist, I find inspiration everywhere.
 "I am stimulated by the beauty in nature, I'm always in awe by the aesthetics of the planet and I'm trying to capture that for just a moment I love color and often put a little bit of red in my paintings.
 I believe it is the lifeblood of the painting.
 My paintings come from within.
 I prefer to paint with my feelings and see what happens

 Born in Santa Ana, CA and adopted, I was given a chance to become something.
 I grew up living with my mother and father and my two brothers with occasional visits from my older sister.
 Growing up with a significant age difference between my siblings and I created an environment where I was primarily by myself making me figure out things to do on my own.
 This childhood led me to heavily rely on art as a form of self expression and something I could do by myself.
 A lot of my free time during my childhood was consumed with teaching myself how to draw original characters and filling up sketchbooks, much like now.
 It wasn't until 2018 when I was finally able to take an art class and further my knowledge regarding art.
 That was when I created my first moving acrylic piece that made a statement as well as many character design pieces ranging from digital art to watercolor.
 I dream of becoming a professional digital artist who creates characters for famous movies, video games, and TV shows.